-Although regional committees are decisionmaking bodies, there are certain requirements that apply to aspects of the Committee's operations; specifically, meetings, minutes, votes, operating budget, and other sources of funding.
+Although Regional Women's Committees are decision-making bodies, there are certain requirements that apply to aspects of the Committee's operations; specifically, meetings, minutes, votes, operating budget, and other sources of funding.

 ANNUAL BUDGET

 Central to a Committee's effective operation is the annual budget.
 This determines the amount of funds the Committee will require to carry out its activities.